integral-observatory/cc-crab/README.md

 # In the Makefile:

-nb2worker is a wrapper to run a docker container and produce output that is discoverable (?)

 integralsw/osa-python is the *base* docker image

-nbrun runs notebook in a one-shot way,
+for details on the nb2workflow functions see directly https://github.com/volodymyrss/nb2workflow

+extract of some of the functions useful here:

+- *nbrun* runs notebook in a one-shot way.
+This can be done for test locally, and it is also done inside CWL container job (e.g. on REANA)

-nb2service runs a service that can execute the notebook on demand
+- *nb2service* runs a discoverable service that can execute the notebook on demand.

-Wrappers are available in github
+- *nb2worker* builds a container, either one-shot (for CWL) or service